stevenschobert/instafeed.js/README.md

 ## Pagination

 As of __v1.3__, Instafeed.js has a `.next()` method you can call to load more images from Instagram.
 Under the hood, this uses the _pagination_ data from the API.
-Additionall, there is a helper `.hasNext()` method that you can use to check if pagination data is available.
+Additionally, there is a helper `.hasNext()` method that you can use to check if pagination data is available.

 Together these options can be used to create a "Load More" button: